DyDx001/Vibe-Coding-WK-1/README.md

 A simple and elegant mini e-learning platform for **500-level Electrical Engineering** students.
 Built with **HTML, CSS, and JavaScript**, this project provides a Coursera-inspired interface (without branding) featuring light/dark modes, course progress tracking, and completion marking.

----

 ## 🌐 Live Demo

 👉 **[View Website](https://dydx001.github.io/Vibe-Coding-WK-1/)**

-> *(Replace the above link with your actual GitHub Pages or hosting link once deployed.)*

----

 ## 🧠 Features